Slave Dance

 © Noah Latif Lamp, 2021

-Noah Latif Lamp’s Slave Dance is an intervention - brushstrokes of rain, erasure, or reckoning cut across the image, veiling figures caught mid-movement.
+Noah Latif Lamp’s Slave Dance is an intervention.
+Brushstrokes of rain, erasure, or reckoning cut across the image, veiling figures caught mid-movement.
 What remains is not a clean archive but a disrupted surface: haunted, resisting clarity.
 This is African American history as shared inheritance, as wound and witness.
-Lamp doesn’t just distort the past - he holds up a mirror to its omissions.
+Lamp doesn’t just distort the past, he holds up a mirror to its omissions.
 A card for grief, remembrance, and fierce, unfinished solidarities.